You and your profile

 We only allow other charities, websites or services to be promoted at the discretion of the Community team (firstname.lastname@example.org).

 Please remember we can only make decisions based on activity that takes place on our Community and not on other social networks (such as Facebook).
-Because there’s no guarantee groups on Facebook and similar social networks are moderated and safe, we ask members of the Community to refrain from signposting or linking to these networks.
+Because there’s no guarantee external groups and similar social networks are moderated and safe.

 We’re always cautious when handling cases like this as we are here to support people affected by cancer and do not want to falsely accuse anyone.
 In some situations, if someone needs help that Macmillan cannot provide Macmillan will signpost an organisation(s) that can.